Cycling Bwlch y Groes, Wales

-Soon we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb.
+Soon into the ride we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb.
 You’ll see the Foel Y Gordd formation as you enter the canyon area.

 This is simply a magnificent cycling experience.